Richie Dorman

-Richie Dorman (born 14 June 1988) is a Welsh retired professional footballer, and current Technical Director for Finnish club SJK.
+Richie Dorman (born 14 June 1988) is a Welsh retired professional footballer, currently working as a sporting director for Burton Albion.

 Early and personal life

 Dorman, from Hawarden, is the brother of fellow player Andy Dorman.

 Career

 Dorman played for the academy of English club Blackburn Rovers, and played in the United States for the New Hampshire Phantoms in 2006.
 While in the United States, he also played amateur football for the Boston University Terriers.
 He also had two spells in his native Wales with Airbus UK.
 Dorman joined Finnish club Kraft on loan in April 2011.
 He later played for SJK.
 Dorman was named in the Veikkausliiga 'Team of the Month' in June 2014.

-On 30 October 2018, SJK announced Dorman as their new Technical Director.
+On 30 October 2018, Finnish Veikkausliiga club SJK Seinäjoki announced Dorman as their new technical director.

+In May 2025, Dorman left SJK and was appointed the sporting director of League One club Burton Albion.